 Drug rehab centers also involve families in their approach to treatment.
 However, family intervention, in this case, is quite different from the methods used by the typical family therapist.
 It’s more like a confrontation more than anything else where each member of the family is allowed to voice out all his or her grievances.
 The purpose is to show the addicted individual the extent of the damage of the abuse to the family unit.

 How Much Does Inpatient Drug Rehab Cost?

 As already mentioned, the inpatient drug rehab is a more expensive option compared to the intensive outpatient program.
-With that said, a train therapist can be the one to recommend the best treatment program for the patient after a series of evaluations.
-This is usually done during the intake process, which involves an extensive interview, along with laboratory tests to establish a baseline data.
+With that said, a trained therapist can be the one to recommend the best treatment program for the patient after a series of evaluations.
+This is usually done during the intake process, which involves an extensive interview, along with laboratory tests to establish baseline data.

 The best way to find the cost of the inpatient rehab is to call the rehab facility and have them verify the benefits with your insurance.

 The rehab cost for alcohol abuse disorder is similar to the drug treatment program.
 The length of treatment will range from 28-30 days for the short program, 60-days, and 90 days.
 However, some patients need to stay beyond the 90-day standard maximum treatment due to a host of complications.
 They will stay there for as long as the physicians and counselors will deem necessary.

 However, it should be noted that the longer the patient stays in the drug rehab facility, the greater the success rate of relapse prevention would be.